plogs/asopposedtowhat.com/content/posts/personal-pronoun-respect.md

 differently.

 It changes the way I speak; it changes the words that I use.
-And not because I decided to speak differently (I think I speak just fine already, thank you very much), but because someone else's ideology tells me to speak differently, regardless of what I may think about that ideology.
+And not because I decided to speak differently (I think I speak just fine, thank you very much), but because someone else's ideology tells me to speak differently, regardless of what I may think about that ideology.
 Indeed I'm compelled to speak differently if I wish to avoid being ostracized.

-So, for anyone demanding this type of 'respect', here are some words that align with _my_ worldview, and I say this with all due respect: go fuck yourself.
+So, for anyone demanding this type of 'respect' for their ideology, here are some words that align with my ideology, and I say this with all due respect: go fuck yourself.